rationalpointofview/rpov/_posts/2016-01-27-mental-model-mathematicsbayess-theorem.md

 **Example**:

-Marie is getting married tomorrow, at an outdoor ceremony in the desert.
+Marie is getting m`arried tomorrow, at an outdoor ceremony in the desert.
 In recent years, it has rained only 5 days each year.
 Unfortunately, the weatherman has predicted rain for tomorrow.
 When it actually rains, the weatherman correctly forecasts rain 90% of the time.
 When it doesn't rain, he incorrectly forecasts rain 10% of the time.
 What is the probability that it will rain on the day of Marie's wedding?

 So we want to know: